daemonraco/toobasic/docs/representations.md

 * ppl_username: Unique characters string identifier.
 * ppl_children: How many kids a represented person has.

-Now let's suppouse you have this rows inside your table:
+Now let's suppose you have this rows inside your table:

 | ppl_id | ppl_fullname | ppl_age | ppl_username | ppl_children |
 |:------:|--------------|:-------:|--------------|-------------:|